luckyshot/radarlite/README.md

 npm run all
 ```

-The pipeline runs on Node 24 in GitHub Actions.
+The pipeline runs on Node 24 in GitHub Actions and uses the Node 24-compatible v7 checkout and setup actions.
 Keep native pipeline dependencies, especially `better-sqlite3`, on versions that support Node 24 so `npm ci` can use compatible prebuilt binaries.

 ## Data sources